BiNovum was a combined oral contraceptive pill made by Janssen. It has been discontinued as of January 2016.

 Is it right for me?

-Complete one of our online questionnaires to find out.
+Once your doctor has helped you find the BiNovum alternative which is suited to you, you can renew your pill using our online consultation facility.
 Following approval from our doctor, our UK-based pharmacy will ship your order to you by secure courier, so that you can begin using it the next working day.

 - GMC Doctors

 - Registered Pharmacy